Your browser does not support iframes.

 Centralization of Indian Public Sector Oil companies will be a boon

-As per expert insights,the following can be the WAT and GD topics for MBA admission rounds:
+As per experts' insights, the following can be the WAT and Group Discussion topics for MBA admission rounds:

 GST - Pros and Cons

 How sustainable is the Jio model in Indian Telecom industry?

 How can banks prevent scams by Neerav Modi and the likes?